-Wallington High School for Girls complies with ICE 14.20 Word processors instructions
+Wallington High School for Girls complies with ICE 14.20-14.27 Word processors instructions:

 - Candidates allowed the use of word processors are assigned an exam account which can be logged onto from any computer within the school. - Candidates using word processors are accommodated separately from the main examination venue under separate invigilation. - Exam accounts are 'locked down' with no access to the network or internet. - Exam accounts have access only to WordPad, not Microsoft Word. - Candidates are allocated an exam account for the duration of the exam season.
-This will normally be the same account they have used during mock/internal examinations. - Instructions are provided to each candidate with details of their exam account login and password. - At the end of the examination candidates are accompanied by the invigilator to the Examinations Office. - From here the Exams Officer or Assistant will access the exam account and print the candidate's script in the Examinations Office. - The candidate will then number the printed pages of the script and sign each page to confirm this is their work and is complete. - word processed scripts are inserted in/attached to any answer booklet which contains some of the answers (and according to instructions issued by the individual awarding body) - word processors are used as a type-writer, not as a database, although standard formatting software is acceptable - word processors have been cleared of any previously stored data, as must any portable storage medium used - an unauthorised memory stick is not permitted for use by a candidate - where required, candidates are provided with a memory stick, which has been cleared of any previously stored data, by a nominated member of centre staff - word processors are in good working order at the time of the examination - word processors are accommodated in such a way that other candidates are not disturbed and cannot read the screen - predictive text software or an automatic spelling and grammar check is disabled unless the candidate has been permitted a scribe or is using voice recognition technology (the script must have a completed scribe cover sheet included), or the awarding body's specification permits the use of automatic spell checking - voice recognition technology is not included on word processors unless the candidate has permission to use a scribe or relevant software - word processors are not used on the candidate's behalf by a third party unless the candidate has permission to use a scribe
+This will normally be the same account they have used during mock/internal examinations. - Instructions are provided to each candidate with details of their exam account login and password. - At the end of the examination candidates are accompanied by the invigilator to the Examinations Office. - From here the Exams Officer or Assistant will access the exam account and print the candidate's script in the Examinations Office. - The candidate will then number the printed pages of the script and sign each page to confirm this is their work and is complete. - word processed scripts are inserted in/attached to any answer booklet which contains some of the answers (and according to instructions issued by the individual awarding body) - word processors are used as a type-writer, not as a database, although standard formatting software is acceptable - word processors have been cleared of any previously stored data, as must any portable storage medium used - an unauthorised memory stick is not permitted for use by a candidate - where required, candidates are provided with a memory stick, which has been cleared of any previously stored data, by a nominated member of centre staff - word processors are in good working order at the time of the examination - word processors are accommodated in such a way that other candidates are not disturbed and cannot read the screen - predictive text software or an automatic spelling and grammar check is disabled unless the candidate has been permitted a scribe or is using voice recognition technology (the script must have a completed scribe cover sheet included), or the awarding body's specification permits the use of automatic spell checking - computer reading (text to speech) software is not included on word processors unless the candidate has permission to use a computer reader - voice recognition technology is not included on word processors unless the candidate has permission to use a scribe or relevant software - word processors are not used on the candidate's behalf by a third party unless the candidate has permission to use a scribe - the centre may retain copies of word-processed scripts.
+If done so, the file must be kept securely and the head of centre would be required to confirm in writing to the awarding body if the electronic file was accepted by an awarding body (e.g. if the printed copy was lost).